abhinpai/pai-portfolio/docs/javascript/modules/m3_datatypes.md

 ### 4. Null

-Null is a special value which doesn't belongs to any of the type.
-Its separate type all together.
+Null is a special value that doesn't belong to any of the types.
+Its separate type altogether.
-Which simply represent zero, empty or nothing.
+Which simply represents zero, empty, or nothing.

 > In javascript `null` is a **Existing Object** and doesn't lead to **Null Pointer Exception**

 ### 5. Undefined

-Undefined in like a null which stand out of the group.
+Undefined in like a null which stands out of the group.
 Undefined means **not assigned any value**

 If any variable is declared and used that variable without assigning any value that that will return undefined